mollzilla/image_search_post_send/README.md

 I am going to lay out the UI and then add the functionality since that is the process I was taught during my training.

+First going to set layout, then apply styled components

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Quick start